ohAnd/dtuGateway/readme.md

 1. Abstract the interface to the dtu (inverter connection endpoint) with different possibilities to connect to other systems. (push/ pull)
 2. Very stable interface with no dependencies to an environment/ a system with a stand alone application based on an arduino board (ESP8266).
 3. TODO: Ability to change running wifi to connect to dtu over local network or direct access point.
-4. Use this need to create a full enivronment for an ESP based project. (see features below)
+4. Use this need to create a full enivronment for an ESP8266 based project. (see features below)

 ## features